facebook/create-react-app/packages/react-scripts/template/README.md

 3. Move into the build directory by running `cd build`.

-4. The free version of Now only supports files <1 MB.
+4. The free version of Now only supports file sizes of <1 MB.
 Temporarily move (or remove) the generated source maps from `build/static/js`.
 If you have any other large files (images, for instance), make sure they meet the file size requirement.

 5. Run `now --name your-project-name` from within the build directory.
 You will be prompted to authenticate if you haven't done so yet.
 Otherwise, you will see a **now.sh** URL in your output like this: